 Seven essential life skills that every child needs to thrive in the future and how to foster them

 As early as 18 months old, low-income children begin to fall behind in vocabulary development and other skills critical for school success.
 By age 4, they are likely to have heard 30 million fewer words than their affluent peers.
-When children start school with this gap, they are less likely to do well in school, attain higher levels of education, and secure employment after school.
+When children start school with this gap, they are less likely to do well academically, attain higher levels of education, and secure employment after school.

-Parents and caregivers play an enormous role in this readiness.
-The first five years of brain growth establish the foundation of all future learning.
+Parents and caregivers play an enormous role in school readiness.
+The first five years of brain development establish the foundation of all future learning.
 Babies and children soak up words, rhymes, songs, and images, making important neural connections for this growth.

 Physical health and wellness, as well as the timely recognition of any developmental delays, are also important factors in school readiness.